Muhammad Ali: Early life

-Cassius Marcellus Clay Jr. (/ˈkæʃəs/) was born on January 17, 1942, in Louisville, Kentucky to Odessa Grady Clay and Cassius Marcellus Clay Sr. Clay Sr. was named after the 19th-century Republican politician and abolitionist Cassius Marcellus Clay.
+Cassius Marcellus Clay Jr. (/ˈkæʃəs/) was born on January 17, 1942, in Louisville, Kentucky, to Odessa Grady Clay and Cassius Marcellus Clay Sr. Clay Sr. was named after the 19th-century Republican politician and abolitionist Cassius Marcellus Clay.
 He was a descendant of slaves of the antebellum South, and was predominantly of African descent, with Irish and English heritage.
 DNA testing performed in 2018 showed that Clay was a descendant of the former slave Archer Alexander, the model of a freed man for the Emancipation Memorial.

 His father was a sign and billboard painter, and his mother a domestic helper.
-Although Cassius Sr. was a Methodist, he allowed Odessa to bring up both Cassius Jr. and his younger brother Rudy (later renamed Rahaman Ali), as Baptists.
-Clay Jr. attended Central High School in Louisville and was dyslexic, which led to difficulties in reading and writing.
+Although Cassius Sr. was a Methodist, he allowed Odessa to bring up both Muhammad and his younger brother Rudolph (later renamed Rahaman Ali), as Baptists.
+Ali attended Central High School in Louisville and was dyslexic, which led to difficulties in reading and writing.

 He grew up amid racial segregation.
 His mother recalled one occasion when he was denied a drink of water at a store because of his race, saying it "really affected him."
 He was also strongly affected by the 1955 murder of Emmett Till, taking out his frustration by vandalizing a local rail yard with a friend.
 He later told his daughter Hana, "Nothing would ever shake me up (more) than the story of Emmett Till."

+During his childhood, he attended the Baptist Church of Mount Zion.
+He was baptized at the age of 12.